labgem/microscope-user-doc/docs/content/compgenomics/pancoreTool.rst

 	* *End*: sequence end position
 	* *Length*: length of the CDS.

-It also allows the users to export these genes in gene carts (availables in the **User Panel** section).
+It also allows the users to export these genes to a :ref:`gene cart <genecarts>`.

 How to read the gene count table?